dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 This quickstart guide is designed for dbt Cloud users using Snowflake as their data platform.
 It focuses on building and defining metrics, setting up the dbt Semantic Layer in a dbt Cloud project, and querying metrics in Google Sheets.

-**For users on different data platform**
+**For users on different data platforms**

-If you're using a data platform other than Snowflake, this guide is also be applicable to you.
+If you're using a data platform other than Snowflake, this guide is also applicable to you.
 You can adapt the setup for your specific platform by following the account setup and data loading instructions detailed in the following tabs for each respective platform.

 The rest of this guide applies universally across all supported platforms, ensuring you can fully leverage the dbt Semantic Layer.